Neilr97/tokenization-service/README.md

 A Spring Boot REST API that tokenizes sensitive account numbers into secure random tokens and allows reverse lookup (detokenization).

-The system uses an in-memory H2 database to store the mapping between original values and generated tokens.
+The system uses an in-memory H2 database to store mappings between original values and generated tokens.

 ---